-Retro sizes 8.0 and larger have closed heads, so no adjustment is necessary.
-Sizes 7.5 and smaller have a double adjustable headcap system that allows you to adjust the length at either end of the strap.
+Sail sizes 7.5 and larger have closed heads, so no adjustment is necessary.
+Sizes 7.0 and smaller have a double adjustable headcap system that allows you to adjust the length at either end of the strap.
 This also allows you to replace the strap at the beach if it wears out.
 A spare strap is included with this rigging guide, and it is long enough for use with a longer mast.
-The strap installed on the sail is the correct length for the "optimum" mast length.
+The strap installed on the sail is the correct length for the optimum mast length.

 Check the luff length of your sail - (printed at the tack and on the sailbag), and compare it to your mast length.
-If your mast is shorter than the luff length, adjust the headcap strap so the headcap sits as close to the top of the mast sleeve as you can set it.
+If your mast is shorter than the luff length, adjust the headcap strap so the headcap is as close to the top of the mast sleeve as you can set it.
 If your mast is longer than the luff length, estimate the amount of mast that will extend out the top of the sleeve (mast length minus luff length).
-Adjust the strap so that the top of the headcap is 1-2 cm shorter than this distance away from the top of the mast sleeve to allow mast sleeve to allow for the strap to cinch tight.
+Adjust the strap so that the top of the headcap is 1-2 cm shorter than this distance away from the top of the mast sleeve to allow for the headcap strap to cinch tight.